 We broke camp and climbed to 12,000.
 I waited five hours in a whiteout while the guides moved the fixed lines from the couloir to the rib.
 Then we moved camp to 12,800, using the campsite that Mark and the Rib Runners had used.
 My ascender iced up on the second 1,400 feet.
 We still hadn't dug a camp from scratch.
 However, there was always work to do repairing walls, etc.

 This climbing would have been really fun if it weren't for the heavy loads and awful weather.
 We heard two major avalanches below or behind us.
 The weather improved in the evening so we could get good views of Mt.
-Hunter and the McKinley summit.
+Hunter and the Denali summit.

 Day 10 Tuesday 5-17